Anheurystics/Wyatt/docs/TUTORIAL.md

     tri.indices += 0, 1, 2, 1, 0, 3;
 }
 ```
-Next we'll have to load the texture itself.
+Next step is to to load the texture itself.
 Supported filetypes are PNG and JPG.
 The variable type of all textures is `texture2D`, and can be loaded by just assigning the string describing the filename of the image to the texture2D object;
 ```js
 <shader code>